nofitnessforpurpose/CHECKSUM/README.md

 # CHKSUM
 Calculate the check sum of used space on a data pack that matches ORG-LINK pack .OPK images.

-This <a href="https://en.wikipedia.org/wiki/Psion_Organiser"> Organiser II</a> <a href="https://en.wikipedia.org/wiki/Open_Programming_Language">OPL progam</a> reads the used space of a datapack and calculates a simple check sum for the pack.
+This <a href="https://en.wikipedia.org/wiki/Psion_Organiser"> Organiser II</a> <a href="https://en.wikipedia.org/wiki/Open_Programming_Language">OPL progam</a> reads the used space of a data pack and calculates a check sum for the pack.
 This checksum value will match a <a href="https://en.wikipedia.org/wiki/Checksum">Checksum 32</a> value.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">